manikanth02/rd-namaste-react-notes/Chapter 02 - Igniting our App/Theory/IgnitingOurAppTheory.md

 ### Install Parcel (Optional):
 If you haven't already installed Parcel globally or locally in your project, you can skip this step.
 When using npx, you don't need to have Parcel installed globally or listed as a dependency in your package.json.

+## Q What is difference between `npm` and `npx`?
+A:
+- npm is used to install package permanently(either locally or permanently).
+- npx is used to execute the package without installing them globally.
+- if package is not installed then it install locally (not globaly).
+- If package is not present then it stores the package temporarily and execute it

+## When npx downloads a package temporarily, it means:

+- It fetches the package from npm's registry and stores it in a temporary cache.
+- It runs the package immediately without permanently installing it in your system or project.
+- Once the process is finished, the package is removed from the cache (unless already installed locally).

 ### Run Parcel with npx:
 Open your terminal and navigate to the root directory of your project.
 Run the following command using npx and specify parcel as the package name: